headwindtrend/adjust-selection-ui/README.md

 	},
 ```

+JUST IN CASE, for whatever reason why that this plugin is interrupted and that your file/view/buffer remains editing/modification disabled: just open up your console panel ( usually by ctrl+\` ) and enter the expression below. thereafter, the "disable"ment should be no more. to close the console panel, press esc.
+- `view.settings().erase("region_nudger_active")`

 # If you appreciate my work, i will be very grateful if you can support my work by making small sum donation thru PayPal with `Send payment to` entered as `headwindtrend@gmail.com`.
 Thank you very much for your support.